ncxy-ying/reservation_api_app/README.md

 ## Try it out

-POST to this API end point (`/api/v1/reservations/book/`) with payload to create or update reservation infomation.
+'POST' to this API end point (`/api/v1/reservations/book/`) with payload to create or update reservation infomation.

 Example payload format:

-payload 1:
+payload format 1:

 ```
 {
 	"reservation_code": "YYY12345678",